efornara/frt/README.md

 See [Usage](doc/Usage.md) for how to export a game from the Godot editor running on your PC.

-This is the list of meta (Win) keys recognized by FRT.
+This is the list of meta (Win) keys recognized by FRT when running on the console (i.e. non on X11):

 | Meta  | Action |
 | :---: | :--- |